Further reading on Final Salary Transfers

 - Certainty – One advantage of having a Final Salary Pension is that it lasts as long as you do.
 If you happen to live longer than average then the scheme has to find the money for this.
 If you decide to transfer away from the scheme then someone else has to manage the risk – either you or a financial adviser.
 There is a risk that if the investment does not perform that you could run out of money prematurely.
 Alternatively, you may be so worried of running out of money that you draw down the funds too slowly and miss out on enjoying the full benefit of your retirement savings.

-- Inflation – there is talk of inflation starting to move up in 2017 and beyond from years of virtually no inflation, to 2-3%.
+- Inflation – Inflation is running at around 2% (2019) following years of virtually no inflation, to 2-3%.
 If you happen to be retired for 20-30 years the value of having an income which has some protection against rising prices could be considerable.
 Many DB schemes are inflation-proofed but check your own individual scheme for precise details.
 Of course if you invest your DB pension proceeds successfully, you may be able to achieve an above-inflation rate of return but the protection against inflation is not guaranteed in the way that it is with a DB scheme.

 - Investment risk – As a member of a DB scheme your money is invested for you and in reality it is rarely something to have to give a second thought to.
 The scheme has to pay your pension come what may so in effect you are insulated against the ups and downs of investment.
 By contrast, if you take a cash equivalent transfer and invest the money yourself, the value of your fund can, and will, go up and down.
 The upside of this is that your capital could grow considerably but the downside is that if your assets perform badly you will have to live on a much reduced income.
 A key consideration therefore is your attitude to risk.
 It is important to consider how you might feel and how you would cope if your investments did badly.
 This is something to talk through with your financial adviser.